CodeSturgeon/warden/README.md

 Download https://github.com/stanhu/git-webhook-ninja

-Link the nginx file, link the settings file in to gwn.
+Copy then edit the nginx file, link the settings file in to gwn.

 Run gwn